Ethra8/history_beyond_myth/README.md

 ### TESTING TARGETS TABLE
-Following all the above information, compatibility and responsive testing has been done on the 3 most common *browser versions*, *OS*, and *screen resolution* combinations, by using [Browser Stack](https://chrome.google.com/webstore/detail/browserstack/nkihdmlheodkdfojglpcjjmioefjahjb) Chrome extension, which has been downloaded.
+Following all the above information, compatibility and responsive testing has been done on the most common *browser versions*, *OS*, and *screen resolution* combinations, by using [Browser Stack](https://chrome.google.com/webstore/detail/browserstack/nkihdmlheodkdfojglpcjjmioefjahjb) Chrome extension, which has been downloaded, the *Chrome Dev tool's emulator*, and real devices owned by me.

 Please find the correspondent **compatibility and responsive testing** reflected in the following table: